wegar-2/apache-airflow-intro/notes/how_to_enter_airflow_container.md

-# How to Enter Airflow Worker Container?
+# How to Enter Airflow Container?

 Start by running the following command: